-Net Investment in Capital Assets - This consists of capital assets, net of accumulated depreciation, less the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
+Net Investment in Capital Assets - This consists of capital assets, net of accumulated depreciation, less the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets, plus any material unspent bond proceeds.

-Restricted - This consists of net assets that are legally restricted by outside parties or by law through constitutional provisions or enabling legislation.
+Restricted - This consists of net position that are legally restricted by outside parties or by law through constitutional provisions or enabling legislation.
 When both restricted and unrestricted resources are available for use, generally it is the Park District's policy to use restricted resources first, then unrestricted resources when they are needed.